Brought Forward P&L Transactions (Sage)

 Explanation: During the conversion process there's no way to indicate to Quickbooks Online or Xero that changes have been made to transactions previously submitted in VAT returns.
 Since the transaction will be dated in a previous VAT period, Quickbooks Online and Xero expect it have been included in the VAT Return for that period.

 Fix: For a VAT Return yet to be submitted, we suggest referring to the source software to determine the correct values or generating a partial VAT Return.
-You may need to adjust the VAT Return figures in QuickBooks Online or send amended figures direct to HMRC instead of filing through Xero (the incorrect VAT REturn would still need to be published in Xero).
+You may need to adjust the VAT Return figures in QuickBooks Online or Sage Business Cloud Accounting or send amended figures direct to HMRC instead of filing through Xero (the incorrect VAT REturn would still need to be published in Xero).
 Going forward Quickbooks online and Xero should automatically bring amendments or new postings to previous VAT periods into the current VAT return.

 Further reading: VAT Returns Don't Agree

 Symptom: Balances appear different.
 It's not possible to generate mid-month report date in Sage.
 Only options for the Trial Balance is to include future transactions.

 Cause: Sage won't always let you choose a specific date to run a Trial Balance report to compare with converted data.
 Alternatively the year-end may not have been completed in Sage.

 Explanation: If a year end hasn't been completed in Sage then after 12 months the only option when running a Trial Balance may be to select "Future" for the report date.
 This will mean Sage is generating balances for a period starting at the beginning of the last financial year right up past the previous year end right up to the last transaction entered.
 The "Future" Trial Balance figures will be for a period of more than 12 months and may include future dated transactions.